senotrusov/symlink-gem/README.markdown

 It will:

   1. rebuild gemspec using "rake gemspec"
-  2. make symlinks to that spec from "specifications" dir
+  2. make symlinks to that spec from rubygems "specifications" dir
-  3. make symlinks to the whole directory from "gems" dir
+  3. make symlinks to the whole directory from rubygems "gems" dir
   4. make executables in "bin" dir